FFD-Group/CombisteelAPI/README.md

 ## `Planning` Database schema design
 The Excel document describes the schema for the database to hold the product & associated entities.

+> [!WARNING]
+> The database schema has had slight changes as the app has developed.

 ## `Playground` Initial testing & exploration
 Files within the `Playground` folder describe exploration of the API and testing database workings.

+> [!WARNING]
+> The database schema has had slight changes as the app has developed.